 Eligibility: The principal investigator/applicant must be a primary faculty member in the College of Public Health, any rank or track.
-The principal investigator’s first CPH faculty appointment must have been no earlier than July 1, 2014.
+The principal investigator’s first CPH faculty appointment must have been no earlier than January 1, 2020.
 Priority will be given to newly appointed faculty and junior faculty.
-Prior recipients are not eligible to apply.
+Prior recipients of the New Faculty Research Award and the Early Career Scholar Award are not eligible to apply.

 Awards: It is anticipated that up to two awards with funding of $10,000 each will be made.

 Deadline: Applications are due by 5 p.m.
 November 1, 2023.

 Applications: Please read and follow the proposal guidelines.
 All applications must be completed online and submitted using the online application form.
 You will need to upload your proposal, CV, and DEO endorsement.